-Other Ways Other Than Workers’ Compensation to Pay For Injury Treatment
+Ways Other Than Workers’ Compensation to Pay For Injury Treatment

 - Instead of filing a workers’ comp claim, the employer does not tell the insurance company and instead offers to pay the medical costs for the employee out of their own pocket (or the business’ money).